Tasty. Healthful. Convenient. Economical.

 - There is a real opportunity for food manufacturers who offer foods that are portable and at the same time tasty and healthful!
 Supermarkets are remodeling so formats are easier to navigate efficiently.
 Many retailers have visible, detailed and easy to digest (pun intended) information on the taste and health features of multiple varieties of apples, tomatoes and other versatile produce.
 Many have healthful food “destination aisles” as well as “on-the-go” food aisles.

-Hooray for all the marketers, supermarkets, and to a certain extent, national restaurant chains such as Panera, that recognize and appreciate Boomers are literally putting our money where our mouths are.
+Hooray for all the marketers, supermarkets, and to a certain extent, national restaurant chains, that recognize and appreciate Boomers are literally putting our money where our mouths are.
 The mantra “Attention must be paid” is not lost on smart food marketers and the gurus that influence health-minded consumers.